Skip to content

 Traces

-(Host correlation) View Related Traces to navigate to the trace module and quickly query all traces on the host.
+(Host Correlation) View Related Traces to jump to the trace module, quickly querying all traces on the host.

 image.png